clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 ##### `wireguard.enabled`

-This condition checks if |wireguard| is currently enabled or not.
+This condition checks if unicode:: WireGuard 0xAE is currently enabled or not.

 ```yaml
 on_...: